-One thing you learn, the tour companies are used to mishaps and are very accommodating.
-They rebooked us for Wednesday.
+One thing you learn, while traveling to Iceland in February, the Iceland travel tour companies are used to mishaps and weather issues and are very accommodating.
+They rebooked us for an Iceland Glacier hike for Wednesday.
 From here we thought it was best to continue to take in the beautiful sites as we drove towards our hotel.
 In hindsight, it was a good thing we didn’t make the tour, because storms came in again and we would of been stuck a couple of hours away by the time the tour would of ended.
-Which would resulted in us be stranded somewhere.
+Which would of resulted in us be stranded somewhere.

 Road.IS is a must!

 Above all, it is very, very important to know, you have to keep in contact with the Iceland road (road.is) web site .
 You could check it one moment and roads will be open and 15 minutes later they could shut down.
 They do not put up barriers, there is no real time to do that.
-With the snow coming down combined with the wind up to 50 miles an hour blowing more snow off mountains onto roads, the roads can become a major snow bank quickly!
+With the snow coming down combined with the wind up to 50 miles an hour blowing more snow off mountains onto roads, the roads can become a major snow bank quickly in Iceland weather February!

 Canadian Goose coats for temperatures below Zero degrees.
 More for the winds, the temperature was mostly in the 20’s and wonderful on the sunny days, I even had my jacket open at times.
 But boy was I happy with my Canadian Goose coat when it was colder out.
 The coats are well known for a good reason- they work!